The 6 Best Countries to Incorporate a Company for Your Online Business

 Opening a company in Estonia gives several advantages.
 Let's see the main ones.

-• Possibility to open the company without having to travel to Estonia.
+- Possibility to open the company without having to travel to Estonia.

-• Low establishment costs: €290 (€ 100 e-residency and € 190 state fee).
+- Low establishment costs: €290 (€ 100 e-residency and € 190 state fee).

-• Low share capital: € 2,550 (deferrable over 10 years),
+- Low share capital: €2,550 (deferrable over ten years),

-Let's see all the advantages together in details.
+Let's see all the advantages in detail.

-Opening a Business in Estonia: Tax Advantages
+Opening a Business in Estonia: Tax Benefits

 Corporate income tax in Estonia